Syzygium apodophyllum: Phylogeny

 This species is most closely related to Syzygium corynanthum, nestled in a slightly larger clade with Syzygium canicortex.

 Etymology

-The genus name Syzygium comes from the Greek word syzgos, meaning "jointed" and is a reference to the paired leaves displayed by members of the genus.
-The species epithet apodophyllum is derived from the Ancient Greek word podós meaning 'foot' or 'leg', combined with the prefix a- 'without' and the suffix -phyllum 'leaf'.
+The genus name Syzygium comes from the Greek word syzgos, meaning 'jointed' and is a reference to the paired leaves displayed by members of the genus.
+The species epithet apodophyllum is derived from the Ancient Greek word podós meaning 'foot' or 'leg', combined with the prefix a- 'without', and the suffix -phyllum 'leaf'.
 It may be translated as "leaf without a leg" and refers to the very short petiole.

 The species is commonly known as rex satinash in Australia.

 Distribution and habitat

 The tree is endemic to Queensland, Australia, growing in the coastal areas from near Rossville in the north to about Mission Beach in the south, with a small outlier population near Coen about 300 km to the northwest of Rossville.
-It inhabits well-developed rainforest at altitudes up to about 1500 m, but tends to be more common in mountain rainforest.
+It inhabits well-developed rainforest at altitudes up to about 1500 m, but tends to be more common in the higher part of its range.